 Nursing care is given by qualified nurses and can include such tasks as changing dressings, giving injections etc., as well as general nursing care.

 Personal care could include help with getting up, going to bed, dressing and undressing, washing and bathing, personal hygiene, using the toilet or managing incontinence.
+These are sometimes called ‘Activities of Daily Living’ or ADLs.
 It also includes help with health-related tasks such as dealing with pressure sores or stoma care that can be done under guidance from a doctor or community nurse.

 Domestic help – tasks such as cleaning, washing-up, laundry, cooking or preparing meals, lighting fires.

 Shopping – could also include collecting pensions, benefits or prescriptions.

 Companion/social – could include spending time with someone to keep them company; helping with letters or phone calls; taking part in activities; going out on social trips.